 Pumpkin bagels – the perfect carb Fall breakfast.
-It's so much easier to make homemade bagels than I realized!
+It's fun to learn how to make your own homemade bagels!
+Vegan.

 LOOK at those bagels.

 I know that may seem obvious, since this is my food blog and all, but I can't hide my excitement.